larcane97/boostcamp-image-classification/README.md

 # AI Boostcamp P Stage Mask Classification
-this codes is about to AI Boostcamp P stage Mask Classification competition.
+This codes is about to AI Boostcamp P stage Mask Classification competition.
-Below are code usage and My compeitions review.
+Below are code usage and My competitions review.

 # Requirements
 ```